 - Make sure all answer options are different from each other and don’t overlap.
 You don’t want people struggling to choose between two answers that have a similar meaning.

-- When your quiz, survey, or poll is ready, run it by a few friend or collegues just to make sure there’s no ambiguity or content gap.
+- When your quiz, survey, or poll is ready, run it by a few friends or colleagues just to make sure there’s no ambiguity or content gap.

 8. The Title, Intro & Closing Deserve Special Attention

 We tend to think and remember our experiences in story form.
-Which means we always need a beginning, a middle, and an end.
-Your title and intro text are your beginning.
+This means we always need a beginning, a middle, and an end.
+Your title and intro text is your beginning.
 Make them short, clear, specific, and inviting.
 You want your audience to understand what they’re getting into and get excited about it at one glance.
-For example, What Type of Remote Worker Are You? is quite a good title for a personality quiz because you immediately understand what it’s about, if it’s relevant to you, and what you can gain from it.
+For example, What Type of Remote Worker Are You? is quite a good title for a personality quiz because you immediately understand what it’s about if it’s relevant to you, and what you can gain from it.

 Try this personality quiz